 Set yourself up for communication success

-One of the reasons so many more Americans work from home (a whopping 43% do so at least some of the time!) is because technology has made it so much easier to do so.
-To be successful, you’ll need more than a computer and an internet connection.
+One of the reasons Americans work from home is because technology has made it so much easier to do so.
+To be successful, you’ll need more than a computer and a high-speed internet connection.
 Take advantage of applications and programs that make it easier and cheaper to connect with colleagues and collaborate with teammates.

 Use tools like Skype, Zoom, and Join.me to hold virtual conferences, or use collaborative working tools like Google Drive or BaseCamp to share files.